mbcusick/marie-cusick.com/README.md

 `description: "Behavior Change Strategist & Communications Specialist"` – change this to your website's description

+`keywords`: "" - keywords tag for SEO

 `url: "https://marie-cusick.com"` - change this to your website's domain

+`social_image: "about.jpg"` - The image that the site shows when its shared on social networks.

 `author_name: "Marie B Cusick"` - Author information at the bottom of the post